andrew-plowright/quickfeatures/README.md

 ### Reuse feature templates

 Feature templates will automatically be saved to QGS Project files for reuse.
-You can also save and re-load feature templates as JSON files by using the ![Save](quickfeatures/resources/icons/mActionFileSave.svg) and
+You can also save and reload feature templates as JSON files by using the ![Save](quickfeatures/resources/icons/mActionFileSave.svg) and
 ![Load](quickfeatures/resources/icons/mActionFileOpen.svg) buttons.